 Once the scan has finished, you can now choose the file you wish to recover.
 Select the file and click the “Recover” button.
 Choose a location that is not on the drive you are trying to recover from, otherwise, you may overwrite your file.

 Hopefully, after using these file recovery utilities, you now have your files back.

 When you delete a file, Windows flags that space as usable free space again.
 Therefore, there is always the possibility that Windows has already overwritten the deleted file with something else.
 If this is the case then Restoration or Recuva will not be able to recover your file or your recovered file will be corrupt.
 So the faster you act from the time you delete a file, the greater your chances are of recovering it will be.

 Alternative semi-free method on how to restore deleted files from recycle bin for Mac computers

 If you are using a Mac, then I recommend using the MiniTool Mac Data Recovery utility.
 It will restore files for free up to 1GB.
 If they are larger than that then you must pay for the full version.

 For more in-depth information on file recovery methods, check out How to Recover Data from a Crashed Hard Drive.

-Please share your experience with Restoration, Recuva, or any other file recovery programs that have helped you retrieve deleted files.
+Please share your experience with Restoration, Recuva, or MiniTool software for recycle bin recovery that are proposed within this article on how to recover deleted files from the recycle bin, or any other file recovery programs that have helped you retrieve deleted files.